filippo-ferrando/filippo-ferrando.github.io/src/pages/blog/post30.md

 ## Conclusion

-At this point, I have not yet successfully configured a remote runner that can return a correctly signed package, despite positive responses from various tools.
+At this point, I have not yet successfully configured a remote runner that can return a correctly signed package, despite positive responses from all the used tools.
 I can't explain why signing, notarisation, and stapling, which consistently yield positive responses, still fail to sign a package.
 I will probably opt for using self-hosted runners, so I can configure everything once via the graphical interface.
+I'll keep you updated.

 Thanks, Apple, for these weeks of intense fun.